redux-form/redux-form/src/pages/api/ReduxForm.md

 to any field, but applicable to the entire form, you may pass that as if it were the error for a field called `_error`, and it will be given as the `error` prop.

+#### `propNamespace : string` [optional]

+> If specified, all the props normally passed into your decorated component directly will be passed under the key specified.
+Useful if using other decorator libraries on the same component to avoid prop namespace collisions.

 #### `readonly : boolean` [optional]

 > if `true`, the decorated component will not be passed any of the `onX` functions as props that will allow